yiisoft/yii2/docs/guide/tutorial-core-validators.md

 As validators are executed in the order they are specified this will first validate that the values entered in `fromDate` and `toDate` are valid date values and if so, they will be converted into a machine readable format.
 Afterwards these two values are compared with the compare validator.
-Client validation is not enabled as this will only work on the server side because the date validator currently does not provide client validation, so [[yii\validators\CompareValidator::$enableClientValidation|$enableClientValidation]] is set to `false` on the compare validator too.
+Client validation is not enabled as this will only work on the server-side because the date validator currently does not provide client validation, so [[yii\validators\CompareValidator::$enableClientValidation|$enableClientValidation]] is set to `false` on the compare validator too.